dkaufmann96/jwt-brute/README.md

 # jwt-brute
-Tool to brute force JSON Web Token secrets.
+Tool to brute force JSON Web Token secrets using a naive implementation.
 For educational purposes only.

 # Usage